Angelfall: Reception

 The book received positive reviews by most critics.
 Publishers Weekly described it as a fresh romance with well-developed characters, atmosphere, and strong writing.
 The Guardian UK gave a positive review.

 The book has been translated to more than 20 languages and was one of the finalists for the Best Fantasy and Fiction Book in the 2011 Cybils Award.
 It was also one of the top 5 E-book UK Bestsellers in Amazon.
 UK GRAZIE magazine described it as the "next big thing" in the wake of Twilight and Hunger Games.
 It was one of the top rated books of Entertainment Weekly.

 Angelfall was selected as one of the 100 Best Fantasy Books of all Time by Time magazine.

 Film adaptation

 On September 13, 2011, Angelfall acquired a major film agent to represent its film rights.

-In November 2012, the movie rights was picked up by Good Universe and Ghost House Pictures.
+In November 2012, the movie rights were picked up by Good Universe and Ghost House Pictures.